gajjarHari/gajjarHari.github.io/README.md

 * *Human readable*
 * *Requires no coding*

 *Markdown is a lightweight markup language.
 Markdown is extremely popular and widely used by static website generators.
 It is also quite easy to use as well.
-Since it is a lightweight markup language, creating a text file will be easy and fast.*
+Since it is a lightweight markup language, creating a resume will be easy and fast.*

 #### 2. Use GitHub as your version control system

  1. Create an account on GitHub.
-After that you will have to create a repository.
+ 2. Create a repository.

     If you do not know how to create a repository then go to [more resources](#More-resources) section.
 There is a link to help you create a repository.
 Once that is done, upload the resume you created on this repository.

       > Note: When creating the repository, you must name it ```username.github.io```.
-Replace ```username``` with your username.
+Replace ```username``` with your account username.
 This is important because with this, GitHub recognizes  that you want to create a static website.

-      *Etter talks about version control systems is in his book.
-He writes how important a repository is to a programmer since it helps them keep track of their projects and files.
-Although he talks about how it is useful in writing code, it is also useful to us as well.*
+      *Etter talks about version control systems and how important it is.
+A version control software is important to a programmer since it helps them keep track of their projects and files.
+Although he talks about how it is useful for programmers, it is also useful to us as well.*

       *Once the file is uploaded and committed, we can make as many changes as we want to the resume.
-This is a static website so there is a possibility that you might want to change the content after some time.
+There is a possibility that you might want to change the content after some time.
 Even after these changes, if something goes wrong, we will not lose our data.
 We can recover it.
 This way you will not have to create the website from the beginning.*

- 2. Use GitHub to create a static website
+ 3. Create your static website

       1. Once the file is uploaded, go to settings and then to pages as shown in this image.